An Australian Mathematics Teaching and Intervention System

-- Whole class teaching: teaching well initially in order to reduce the number of students who need intervention efforts
+- Whole class teaching (Tier 1): teaching well initially in order to reduce the number of students who need intervention efforts

-- Maths Intervention in small groups or with pairs of students to build up foundational skills.
+- Maths Intervention (Tier 2 and 3 Intervention): in small groups or with pairs of students to build up foundational skills.

-Informed by research using evidence-based methodology, developed by an Australian teacher together with Dr Paul Swan.
+Informed by research using evidence-based methodology, developed by Australian teacher Narelle Rice together with Dr Paul Swan.